Mansur Ali Khan: Reign as Nawab

 By the time the Nawab was in England, the Nizamate at Murshidabad became involved in debts and people started making several claims against the Nawab Nazim.
 Thus, as a result attachments were issued against his property.
 The Government of India there upon moved into an action of freezing the Nawab and his property from suits and attachments and also of discharging portions of the claims.
 With the further object of exempting him from the jurisdiction of the Civil Courts, the Government of India passed an Act (XVII of 1873) in 1873 and appointed there under a commission for the purpose of carrying out the objects of the enactment.
-On 13 December 1875 the commissioners one of whom was Beaufort, formerly judge of Murshidabad, submitted their declaration with regard to the Nizamat State Property (that is property held by the Government of India for the purpose of upholding the dignity of the Nawab Nazim of Bengal for the time being).
+On 13 December 1875 the commissioners, one of whom was Beaufort, formerly judge of Murshidabad, submitted their declaration with regard to the Nizamat State Property (that is property held by the Government of India for the purpose of upholding the dignity of the Nawab Nazim of Bengal for the time being).
 In April 1876 the Nizamate commissioners completed and made their awards with respect to the claims of several creditors.

 Abolition of the title

-It was in 1880, when the title of "Nawab of Bengal" was abolished.
+It was in 1880 that the title of "Nawab of Bengal" was abolished.
 When Feradun Jah was in England he entered into a contract with the Secretary of State.
 In the contract he agreed to receive a sum of (Indian Rupees) 10 lakhs.
 It was to paid out of his arrears of pension, in full satisfaction of his personal claims.
 The personal claims were to one of his own and whatsoever he wanted.
 The Nawab also expressed a desire to retire from the Nizamate and his personal stipend of 10,000 pounds sterling per annum was granted to him, with an option to reside wherever he pleased.